oslabs-beta/dashport/README.md

 import { Dashport } from '[Dashport's denoland URI here]';
 ```

-Next instantiate Dashport, passing in the name of the server framework being used (Dashport currently only supports Oak).
+Next, instantiate Dashport, passing in the name of the server framework being used (Dashport currently only supports Oak).
 Then begin adding configurations for a serializer, deserializer, and strategy.
 Any errors returned from serializers and deserializers should be instances of 'Error'.
 ```typescript
 // 'dashportconfig.ts' file